bellatrix11176/Bellatrix11176/README.md

 ## 🛡️ Core System: AI Code Integrity Auditor

-A local validation tool that audits AI-generated Python and JSON for structural integrity — catching issues that pass syntax checks but fail in reality.
+A local validation layer that scans AI-generated Python and JSON for structural integrity — catching issues that pass syntax checks but fail in reality.

 **Initial Finding:** When run across my own repositories, this auditor identified integrity issues in every project — including ones that appeared to function correctly.